labs42io/web-automation/README.md

 Debugging with VNC support is also possible.
 If you're using *Visual Studio Code* there are `VNC Debug current test` and `VNC Debug all tests` debugging configurations that work similar to configurations described in [Debugging tests](#debugging-tests) section.

-Stopping the selenium debug containers is similar to regular containers:
+To stop the debug containers use the same command:

 ```sh
 npm run selenium:stop